Multi-Field Major

 The multi-field major program is designed for students who wish to study intensively in a multidisciplinary field that is not available through an existing major.
 The multi-field major provides an opportunity for such students to design their own program of study that integrates substantial work from two or three fields (departments/programs) into a single coherent, intellectually substantive field.

 A student intending to pursue a multi-field major must submit a proposal to the Academic Advising Committee for its consideration.
-In preparing the proposal, the student must consult with faculty in the departments/programs that will make up the multi-field major and may also wish to consult with the Associate Dean of Academic Advising, who acts as department chair for all approved multi-field majors and is a member of the Academic Advising Committee.
+In preparing the proposal, the student must consult with faculty in the departments/programs that will make up the multi-field major and may also wish to consult with the Executive Director for Advising, Retention, and Student Success, who acts as department chair for all approved multi-field majors and is a member of the Academic Advising Committee.
 The proposal, including both the rationale for the major and its required courses, must be approved by the student’s advisor in each department/program before submission to the Academic Advising Committee.

 A proposal for a multi-field major should normally be submitted by the major declaration deadline in the second semester of the student’s sophomore year.
 The latest a proposal may be submitted is the third week of the second semester of the student’s junior year.